Facebook Targeting for Churches: Reach More People

 Facebook can be a great way for churches to connect with members and reach out to people in your area.
 You can share updates and events, as well as encourage people to join your community with a church Facebook page.

-In addition, you can target specific groups of people with Facebook Ads.
+In addition, you can target specific groups of people with Facebook Ads, like mentioned in the section above.
 For example, you can target Facebook users who live in your geographical area or who are interested in Christian music.
 As a result, Facebook can be an effective way to reach out to potential new members and build your church community.

 The Different Types of Facebook Targeting Available